rbtlzmi/WAD-project-Group2/README.md

 ## Project System Captured and Explanation

+**1. Register Staff and Login Page for Authentication** <br>

+**2. Register Patient and List of Patients Page** <br>
+Staff members must fill out a variety of patient information before they may register a patient, including the patient's name, IC number, email, phone number, address, blood type, weight, height, and any pertinent medical history (relevant).
+To ensure that all patient records are saved for future use, this information is required.
+The patient list will be displayed in tables when the staff has finished registering the patients so they can maintain track of their patients' records.<br>

+**3. Set a new appointment and List of Appointments Page** <br>
+Staff must use the appointment page to schedule new appointments for patients based on availability.
+The staff must enter the patient's ID, the name of the attending doctor, the date, and the time for the appointment.
+To avoid having duplicate information for other patients who want to schedule an appointment, all of these details are essential when setting a new appointment.
+To maintain track of their appointment records, a list of appointments is provided after the appointment is made.<br>

+**4. Prescription and List of Prescriptions** <br>
+The prescription page is rather straightforward because it only asks for the patient's ID and the medication that the doctor has prescribed.
+The staff must manually type the drug because there are several drugs used in the medical industry, making it simpler for them to do so. by themselves.
+A list of prescriptions is provided once the prescription is issued so that staffs can keep track of their patients' medical history and medication given. <br>

+**5. Billing Payment and List of Payments** <br>
+Billing and payment is usually completed after treatment is received by the patient at the clinic.
+Clinic billing includes the doctor's service and the medicine given.
+Each patient has their preferred payment method, therefore a choice of payment method is provided.To determine whether the patient has paid for their treatment or not, staff are also required to fill out the payment status.
+The invoice title is also provided so that the staff can use the billing receipt as a reference later on, for example calculating the clinic's profit and so on.
+Once the staff has done registering the patients' bills, the billing list will be shown in tables so they may keep track of their payment history. <br>

 ## Challenges and Difficulties To Develop this Application
 We encountered a lot of difficulties when developing this healthcare application.
 One of them is an error caused by our oversights, such as failing to capitalise certain terms, omitting to include certain symbols, or failing to update our routing code to match the new controllers.
 As a result, our modules become inaccessible, and it takes us a while to find every error.
 In addition, introducing more features like the update delete button and similar ones presents challenges.
 After consulting online resources, we ultimately had to improvise our code to make it function.
 This taught us to maintain our composure and continually try new things in order to come up with excellent and appropriate solutions for our project.
 Despite the numerous issues and challenges we encountered, we eventually managed to come up with a solution and were able to finish each module.
 We really appreciate one another's cooperation in developing our healthcare system applications.